-Let it not come to pass in this century, as it was written of the first when the humble Nazarene walked the earth, "The light shone into the darkness but the darkness apprehended it not:" rather, let it be said "The exceeding glory of the light shone through them, so that men felt it to be good to be with them."
-This is the light which is revealed in the unfoldment of clairvoyance the philosophy of which shall here be taught.
-Enter the temple of the spirit without fear, with clean hearts, and bow at the shrine where Love dictates her inspiration, and as each lesson is given, inbreathe its inspirations and gradually the veils will lift from the outward eyes and the condition that conceals the spirit, even angels, aye, God, will be removed and you will be privileged to see with the eye of omniscience, the all seeing eye.
+Let it not come to pass in this century, as it was written of the first when the humble Nazarene walked the earth, "the Light shone into the darkness but the darkness apprehended it not;" rather, let it be said "the exceeding glory of the Light shone so that men felt it to be good to radiate it."
+This is the light which is revealed in the unfoldment of clairvoyance, the philosophy of which is here taught.
+Enter the temple of the spirit without fear, with clean hearts, and bow at the shrine where Love dictates her inspiration, and as each lesson is given, inbreathe its inspirations and gradually the veils will lift from the outward eyes and the condition that conceals the spirit, even angels, aye, God, will be removed and you will be privileged to see with the eye of omniscience.
 May the symbol of the "White Rose" teach you that angel love will lead you from above as it will inspire you from within until all things are fulfilled.